 After both authors read through all 51 articles, theses and reports separately, one or more keyword to each article, thesis and report was chosen to represent the content.
 Keywords were chosen by both authors together after discussion of the content of each article.
 Then the articles were sorted according to which main focus area they represent.
 For every main focus area found, all articles are presented in the result section.
-If more than one focus area was represented in the article, the most relevant focus area was chosen as main focus area, and the other focus areas were mentioned separately as other focus areas.
+If more than one focus area, and the other focus areas were mentioned separately as other focus areas.
 For example, articles with keywords such as "maternal mortality", "perinatal mortality", "neonatal mortality" and "surgical site infections" were put in a table under the main focus area of "patient outcome".
 If the article also contained information on indications to a lesser extent, this article was sorted by the main theme "patient outcome" and "indications" as other focus areas.
-This was done in order to sort articles according to which focus areas they could provide information on.
-Each article was sorted by main focus area and other focus area according to the keywords.
+This was done in order to sort articles according to which focus area and other focus area according to the keywords.
 The DHS reports, theses and MDSR reports were also sorted by keywords and main focus area.